-- Certain suggestive therapy techniques can produce memory errors, even including significant false memories. - To minimize the risk of memory errors, it is very important to not suggest specific details regarding traumatic events and to not use imagination/guided imagery tools to "search" for traumatic memories. - In light of legitimate concerns regarding possible memory errors, it is very important to be cautious about making specific accusations on the basis of "recovered" memories of traumatic events.
+- There is compelling evidence proving that repressed memories and dissociated memories are real phenomena, and indicating that most recovered memories have a core of historical truth.
+Therefore, it is very important to not automatically dismiss recovered memory because of the possibility of memory errors. - Certain suggestive therapy techniques can produce memory errors, even including significant false memories. - To minimize the risk of memory errors, it is very important to not suggest specific details regarding traumatic events and to not use imagination/guided imagery tools to "search" for traumatic memories. - In light of legitimate concerns regarding possible memory errors, it is very important to be cautious about making specific accusations on the basis of recovered memories.

-For a much more thorough discussion of each of these points, see "Discerning Truth in Memory"25 (free download essay, posted on the Special Subjects/Advanced Topics section of the Referrals page).
+For a much more thorough discussion of each of these points, see the essay, "Discerning Truth in Memory."
 Also, the following link will take you to a 30 minute video of me summarizing this content: